 - Clients must familiarize themselves with the institution's account agreement and with the customer's liability for fraud under the agreement.

-- Never access bank, brokerage or other financial services information at Internet cafes, airports, hotels, public libraries, or any other networks that you do not control.
-Unauthorized software may have been installed to trap account number and sign on information leaving the customer vulnerable to possible fraud.
+- Limit access to bank, brokerage or other financial services information at internet cafes, airports, hotels, public libraries or any other networks that you do not control.
+Unauthorized software may have been installed to steal account number and sign-on information, leaving the customer vulnerable to possible fraud.

-- Online banking users should question the authenticity of every email.
-Phishing email often appears to be from a financial institution, IRS, FDIC, NACHA, FBI or other government agency.
+- Online banking users should question the authenticity of suspicious email.
+Phishing email often appears to be sent financial institutions or agencies, including the IRS, FDIC, NACHA and FBI.

 - Use a unique password for each website that you access.
 Using the same password for Online Banking that you use for other online accounts may put your account at risk if someone is able to capture that password.

-- Verify use of a secure session (https not http) in the browser for all online banking or when submitting or dealing with sensitive information online.
+- Verify the use of a secure session (for instance, https and not http); in the browser for all online banking, or when submitting or dealing with sensitive information online.

 - Watch out for sudden pop-up windows asking for personal information or warning of a virus, or a warning of virus protection that has expired.
-This is called “scareware” because it frightens people into providing information, downloading malicious software or paying for removal.
+This is known as “scareware” because it frightens people into providing information, downloading malicious software or paying for removal.

 - Be careful if you download software onto a cell phone.
 Software download to a phone has the potential to contain spyware or malicious code, which could allow a hacker access to your online banking application.
 Before downloading online banking software, check with the financial institution to make sure this option is safe and supported.

 - Subscribe to the FDIC Consumer News.
 This provides practical guidance on how to become a smarter, safer user of financial services.
-You can also read prior issues.
-To subscribe or view prior newsletters go to www.FDIC.gov, and in the search engine put “FDIC Consumer News.”
+You can also read prior issues by going to www.FDIC.gov, and in the search engine put “FDIC Consumer News.”

 - Remove administrator rights on users' workstations to help prevent the inadvertent installation of malware or viruses.